-Additional pre-activity information should include but is not limited to the method of transferring from the activity belay system to a fixed anchor and back to the activity belay system.
+Additional pre-activity information should include but is not limited to the method of transferring from the activity belay system.

 7.7.13 Activity leader positioning

 An activity leader with the appropriate rescue competencies must be positioned to affect a timely rescue if required.